Caged Fury (1989 film)

-Caged Fury is a 1989 remake of a 1983 film of the same name.
-It is a women-in-prison film about a group of prisoners who decide to escape from an all-female prison.
-The film was directed by Bill Milling, and stars Erik Estrada, Richard Barathy and James Hong.
+Caged Fury is a 1990 women-in-prison film about a group of prisoners who decide to escape from an all-female prison.
+The film was directed by Bill Milling, and stars Erik Estrada, Richie Barathy and Roxanna Michaels.

 Plot

 Discontent leads to a daring escape plan in a women's prison where the inmates are all lingerie-clad models and the lesbian warden demands unusual favors for early parole.